Captain Ron: Production

-The film was originally conceived as an ad-man-seeking-status story but was rewritten as a family-inherits-sailboat-and-seeks-adventure-in-the-Caribbean story upon Walt Disney Studios getting involved.
+John Dwyer based the film's premise off of an experience he had in 1969 when Dwyer's father, an advertising executive, bought a used Chris-Craft Commander at a Boat show in Fort Lauderdale, Florida and convinced his family it would be an "adventure" to sail the boat from Flordia back to Texas.
+The broker convinced the family not to embark on the trip without hiring an experienced sea captain who like the movie was also named Ron.
+Like the film counterpart, the real Captain Ron not only also wore an eyepatch due to missing an eye but also had a peg leg which was not included in the film as it would've felt too ridiculous to believe.
+Captain Ron was also frequently drunk most of they voyage leading to the nickname of "Ron Rico" after the brand of rum he would drink.

+The film as originally conceived followed an ad-man-seeking-status and was a more adult skewing comedy with Chevy Chase written in mind for the Captain Ron role.
+However, once Walt Disney Studios acquired the script it was rewritten as a family film and would follow a family inheriting a sailboat and seeking adventure in the Caribbean.
 Initially, Kurt Russell and Martin Short were cast in each other's roles before choosing to swap.
-Additionally, Chevy Chase was considered for the titular role before Short was cast.
 Much of the film was shot in and around Puerto Rico.

 The film was retitled twice before release.
 First it was titled Don't Rock the Boat, and then it was retitled On the Wanderer, before it was released as Captain Ron.

+Filming on Captain Ron took place from February through May of 1992.

+Release

+The film was theatrically released on September 18, 1992.
+A home video release would follow on March 24, 1993.

 Reception

 Box office

 The film grossed $22.5 million, against its budget of $24 million.

 Critical response

 The film premiered on September 18, 1992, to negative reviews from critics.
 It was panned for putting Russell in the comedic role and Short in the serious one, while others felt that Russell's fun performance as the irresponsible and sometimes unsympathetic yacht captain carried it through its flaws.

-It has a score of 26% on Rotten Tomatoes based on 23 reviews with an average rating of 4.3 out of 10.
+It has a score of 29% on Rotten Tomatoes based on 24 reviews with the consensus: "Despite the swashbuckling charms of Kurt Russell's seafaring antics, Captain Ron capsizes in its hackneyed narrative waters."
 It has since found a niche among sailors, and given the dearth of nautical comedies, the film saw a resurgence of interest in the mid-2010s.
 In 2016, Tammy Kennon of USA Today referred to the film as a "sailing cult classic" and suggested that the film might contain "the most widely celebrated ketch in pop culture".

 Salisbury and Sisto were each nominated for a Young Artist Award.

 Noah Segan has cited the character of Captain Ron as an inspiration for his performance as Derol in the film Glass Onion: A Knives Out Mystery.